Sparks29032/Convert_to_ASCII/README.md

 Converted images are saved to a local folder called "completed".

+### References
+Used MIT's "hack" font in fonts directory.

 # How to use
 Run create_app.py to create a local server (http://127.0.0.1:8080/).